hegy1024/EnDist/README.md

 - `Alkane-Carbonyl`
 - `Fluoride-Carbonyl`

-All datasets are stored on the `data.rar` file.
+All datasets are given in the `data.rar` file.

 ### Methods